garethcheyne/pyDynamics365WebApi/README.md

 ### pyDynamicsWebApi

-A Python Module that utilises Dynamics365 WebApi and connects via Azure App Token.
+A Python Module that utilises `Dynamics365 WebApi` and connects via `Azure App Token`.

-Basic design around Microsoft Project [MS Developer Documentation](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/clientapi/reference/xrm-webapi)
+Basic design around `Microsoft Project` [MS Developer Documentation](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/clientapi/reference/xrm-webapi)

 1).
 You will need to create a yaml config file that includes all your creds to connect to your instance of Dynamics CRM.
 The default file name should be called xrm_config.yaml